SEO to Boost Your SERP Rankings: Tips from 100+ SEO Experts

 The lead generation process starts when a user clicks on a call-to-action located on one of your blog posts or web pages.
 It leads them to a landing page, which might have a form to collect the visitor's contact information.
 Once the user fills the form and submits it, they are led to a thank-you page.

-"The more you build leads, the larger your newsletter list, the more traffic you build.
+He says, "The more you build leads, the larger your newsletter list, the more traffic you build.
 You become self-sustaining.
 It's difficult to tell you how often I see sites excluding lead generation forms.
 Some don't understand lead generation while others are afraid it will harm their future SEO.
 The latter isn't true, given you do things intelligently and don't become overly greedy."

 3. White Hat SEO v/s Black Hat SEO